Editorial standards: editorial policy · Affiliate disclosure: affiliate disclosure · Ingredients hub — updated 3 June 2026.

 We adapt authentic regional ingredients by prioritizing the structural role of a component—matching moisture, acidity, and texture—rather than just its flavor, ensuring the dish succeeds in any global kitchen.
 Over the course of exploring more than 50 countries, we have learned that culinary heritage is beautifully adaptable when approached with technical discipline.

-My perspective on food was fundamentally shaped by my father’s roots in the Austrian Alps and refined through 15 years of leading luxury hospitality operations in the Middle East.
-Today, from our Thailand basecamp, we apply that same professional rigor to our daily meals.
+My perspective on food was shaped by my father’s roots in the Austrian Alps and refined through years of kitchen and travel fieldwork in the Middle East.
+Today, from our Thailand fieldwork archive, we apply that same professional rigor to our daily meals.
 We do not view a missing spice or rare legume as a failure; we treat it as an opportunity to innovate while preserving the authentic soul of the dish.

 Our 9-year-old son Victor approves these adaptations when they maintain the familiar textures and kid-friendly spice levels he enjoys.
 Whether we are utilizing our chili pepper guides to adjust a Thai curry or tweaking a European bake, his practical feedback ensures every meal remains accessible and easy to repeat on busy travel days.